DevOps-Nirvana/threaded-cron-task-engine/README.md

 * Add detection of duplication of execution of this script.
 Shouldn't be able to run twice (in the same folder/config?) (localhost port listener?)
 * Add ability to query/tweak/restart a specific child process (similar to supervisor_ctl commands) and leave the others untouched
 * Make "before/after" also support a date and datetime format instead of just an "hour before/after", detect the format and use accordingly
+* Make init script(s) for some popular Linux distributions
+* Package this and submit it to package repositories (Ubuntu/Debian/CentOS)
+* Alternatively, package and distribute this via pip
+* Do some/more Windows testing, add documentation and examples for Windows.
+It _should_ work but the author is mainly an OS-X/Linux guy.
 * Others / Profit ???

 Note: With any of these above, consider the goal of this codebase is to stay simple to maintain.
 If some of these would require pages and pages of code, unless it is deemed critical I would almost skip adding the feature.
 I've just highlighted some desires that I will _possibly_ eventually implement in this codebase.